-There are plenty of ways to get outside and stay active with kids in Philadelphia.
+There are plenty of things to do outside in Philadelphia while staying active with your family.
 Outdoor activities in Philadelphia allow you to soak up some sunshine and burn off energy while getting a feel for the city and all it has to offer.
-Here are some of out favorite Philadelphia outdoor activities for families.

-Morris Arboretum is the official arboretum of the Commonwealth of Pennsylvania.
+Morris Arboretum & Gardens of the University of Pennsylvania is the official arboretum of the Commonwealth of Pennsylvania.
 The beautiful grounds full of trees, plants and flowers are fun to explore on foot, but be sure not to miss the Treetop Canopy Walk.

 Be sure to stop to enjoy the various green spaces along the trail, including the recreational area between Fairmount Water Works and Locust Street where various entertainment and recreational events take place throughout the year.

-The country’s first zoo is home to more than 1700 rare and endangered animals on 42 acres.
+The country’s first zoo, the Philadelphia Zoo, is home to more than 1700 rare and endangered animals residing on 42 acres.
 It’s the perfect opportunity for animal lovers to see, interact and sometimes even feed species of all kinds.

 Winter is perfect for some kid-friendly ice skating at the RiverRink.
 But when the weather warms up, just switch those ice skates out for some roller skates!
 The RiverRink is located along the Delaware River Waterfront on Columbus Blvd.

-In addition to skating there is a Midway with a double-decker carousel, Ferris wheel, and lots of games.
+In addition to ice skating in winter and roller skating in summer, there is a midway with a double-decker carousel, Ferris wheel, and lots of games.

 Magic Gardens, an immersive mosaic experience, is the result of decades-long creating by local artist, Isaiah Zagar, using found items.
 It opened to the public in 2008, and visitors now have the opportunity to partake in tours, art activities, hands-on interpretive experiences and more.